-The first breeze of autumn probably gave you a tough-love reminder that rocking a shirt and shorts at all hours of the day is sadly coming to an end.
+The first breeze of autumn is, unfortunately (for summer lovers), right around the corner meaning that rocking a shirt and shorts at all hours of the day is sadly coming to an end.
 So, what’s the solution?
-Windbreakers or a lightweight jacket.
+Windbreakers!

-These usually waterproof jackets are made from a combination of synthetic and natural fibres, with weather-resistant properties derived from nylon, polyamide, and wool.
-They’re normally worn as part of an athletic ensemble, but that’s not to say they’re limited to the running track.
+These windproof and (mostly) water-resistant jackets are made from a combination of synthetic and natural fibres, and get their weather-resistant properties from nylon, polyamide, and wool.
+Windbreakers are normally worn as part of an athletic ensemble, but that’s not to say they’re limited to the running track.

-This list of the finest windbreakers will throw you an important lifeline for that weird not-cold-but-not-hot interval between summer and real autumn.
+Therefore, we’ve rounded up the best windbreakers available that will throw you an important lifeline for that trans-seasonal period between summer and autumn.

 They have a huge range of windbreakers that’ll protect you from chilly winds and autumn breezes.
 The North Face’s windbreakers are extremely lightweight but will protect you from the elements, especially when all of the jackets feature drawcord hoods that let you close up against the wind.
 Several of The North Face’s windbreakers are also water-repellent, perfect for adventures in light rain.

 Nike’s range of windbreakers is quite big, but they are all specifically designed for sportswear; however there’s nothing stopping you from wearing a Nike windbreaker for a non-sports activity, as they’re quite stylish looking and will be extra high-performing.
 All of Nike’s windbreakers are ultra-lightweight and are crafted with water-repellent yet breathable fabric.

 Built for training, Adidas’ windbreakers feature a mesh lining that’s breathable yet wind-resistant and include drawcord hoods for extra protection.
 Most of their jackets also have a water-repellent coating that dries quickly.